 Special space is dedicated to fellowship training within this extraordinary facility.
 The fellow is given his/her own desk in the fellows' room.
 A computer with high speed internet connection is provided at this desk.
 Office supplies, a copy and FAX machine are close by which is very convenient for presentation preparation.
-The Trotter library and auditorium are adjacent to these rooms.
+The auditorium is adjacent to these rooms.